obsolism/obsolism/README.md

-# Religion
+# Obsolism

-Withing this Git repo lies one entire religion, including every sacred text, rule, and other relevant documents.
+Within this Git repo lies one entire religion, including every sacred text, rule, and other relevant documents.

 This README serves to provide a short introduction to the religion and as a directory to guide you through the contents of this repo.